 - A single beneficiary (Social Security number required) can be added, using the online application.

-After speaking with an MSD CSR and reviewing my earlier blog posts on Emigrant Bank and its various divisions, I was surprised to see that not much has changed.
+After speaking with an MSD CSR and reviewing my earlier blog posts on Emigrant Bank and its various divisions, I was surprised to see that not much has changed over the past several years.
 All the ACH details I mentioned in a 2013 blog post are still in effect today.
 In fact, these attributes are the same that existed when I first wrote about DSD in 2008.
 And if memory serves me right, I think EmigrantDirect listed the same features when it began in 2005.
 Rather than doing a rewrite, I’m just going to quote my November 2013 blog post.

 As an online division of New York City's Emigrant Bank, MySavingsDirect has no brick-and-mortar branches and any account with MySavingsDirect must be opened online.

-About eight years ago, Emigrant Bank, which is owned by the Milstein Family, sold 30 of its 32 branches to Apple Bank for Savings.
+About eight years ago, the Milstein Family (owners of Emigrant Bank) sold 30 of its 32 branches to Apple Bank for Savings.
 The remaining two branches are located in New York City and Ossining (Westchester County).

-MySavingsDirect/Emigrant Bank has an overall health rating of "B+" at DepositAccounts.com, with a Texas Ratio of 17.95% (above average), based on June 30, 2018 data.
-In the past year, the Bank has increased its total non-brokered deposits by $440.66 million, an excellent annual growth rate of 10.28%.
+MySavingsDirect/Emigrant Bank has an overall health rating of "B" at DepositAccounts.com, with a Texas Ratio of 19.34% (above average), based on September 30, 2018 data.
+The Bank has excellent capitalization level (21.44%), the result of holding $5.68 million in assets with $1.22 billion in equity.
 Please refer to our financial overview of MySavingsDirect/Emigrant Bank (FDIC Certificate # 12054) for more details.

 Launched in November 2013, MySavingsDirect is the third online banking division created by Emigrant Bank.
 Emigrant Bank was founded by 18 members of the Irish Emigrant Society in 1850 as a mutual savings bank.
 By the 1920s, it had grown to become the largest savings bank in the nation.
 In support of its “hometown,” the Bank invested substantial funds into the New York City community, underwriting constructions loans for Saint Patrick’s Cathedral and a public works project that later became Central Park.
 Emigrant Bank is currently New York’s 18th largest bank with assets in excess of $6.16 billion, and is also the largest privately owned bank in the country.